cristinel08/Remote_Robot/README.md

 The SignComands is a folder with all the hand signs that can transfer data to the Arduino

 The CV_CONTROL folder has the codes for the robot.
-Depending on the data that python transfers it executes a command.
-It also has an SR04 ultrasonic sensor that allow him to avoid the environment around him.
+Depending on the data that python transfers, it executes a command.
+It also has an SR04 ultrasonic sensor that allow him to detect the environment around him and drive by himself.